We’re going to walk you through how to build out a simple template and run a checklist from it, in around 10 minutes.

 Edit your template

 Next you’re going to edit the template so that you can add some tasks.
-Tasks are the steps in the process which you need each person to follow when they open the office.
+Tasks are the steps in the process that you need each person to follow when they open the office.

 Now you can see that you already have three blank tasks in your template.
 You could start typing in the names of your tasks, but you’re going to do something a little different.
 Find out more below.